jakobheine/fm-analytics/src/README.md

 When the application is running, it can be accessed via the following link: http://datascience-notebook:8888/JUPYTER_TOKEN

-The Docker container has all needed dependencies already installed.
+The Docker container has all the needed dependencies already installed.

 ### Local

-To run the Jupyter Notebook locally, `python3` is needed and the following steps are required:
+To run the Jupyter Notebook locally, `python3` is needed, and the following steps are required:

 1. Navigate to the notebooks directory:
 ```